 Most digital asset management systems allow embedded metadata to be converted to a regular asset attribute (such as a keyword) and auto-tags should be no different.
 When implementing AI into your DAM, consider setting rules so that if a tag is generated with a high confidence level, it can automatically be converted into a general keyword (so it will still be available, even if AI services are toggled “off”).

 For example, you can set up your AI with a set of rules so that any auto-tag with a confidence level of 99.9% or higher can be converted into a keyword.When implementing AI, set rules so that tags with a high confidence level automatically convert into a general keyword.
 Click To Tweet

 6. AI Should Improve Over Time

 One of the benefits of AI is its ability to progressively improve its performance on a specific task.
 As you get more data, you’re able to retrain the model and get better precision.

 With this, any deleted/incorrect auto-tags can be treated as negative feedback and any confirmations of auto-tags into a keyword can be treated as positive feedback for the model.
 You can choose to retrain the model manually or it can be automatically triggered after a certain volume of asset data points has been collected by the DAM.

 This capability, however, is only applicable when you’re using Guided or Specialized MLaaS, where you own the model and supply it with the “right information”.

 Getting Started with AI and DAM

 These are a few best practices when implementing artificial intelligence into your digital asset management system, but there are other important factors to consider.
-Download our Guide to Enabling Artificial Intelligence in a DAM to learn the levels of customization available, important factors to consider and key steps to implementing AI in a DAM.
+Download a Quick Guide to AI in DAM to learn the levels of customization available, important factors to consider and key steps to implementing AI in a DAM.

 Ready to get started with artificial intelligence?
 Let’s talk about your unique use-case!